Metrojet Flight 9268: Investigation

 An unnamed official quoted by Reuters said that Flight 9268's tail section separated from the main body of the fuselage and was burning, which could indicate an explosion.
 According to a senior US defence official speaking on 2 November, a US infrared satellite detected a heat flash at the time and place of the disaster, and the US intelligence community believed that it could have been an explosion on the aircraft, by either a fuel tank or a bomb and the satellite imagery also ruled out a missile attack.
 US Director of National Intelligence James Clapper said that there was not yet any "direct evidence of terrorist involvement".
 Some UK news outlets reported that an ISIL bomb was the most likely explanation for the crash.

-Within a week of the crash, serious considerations were given to the notion that the plane had been intentionally brought down.
+Within a week of the crash, serious consideration was given to the notion that the plane had been intentionally brought down.
 The UK government said that in the light of further British intelligence, the crash "may well have been caused by an explosive device".
 British aviation experts travelled to Egypt to assess airport security; the UK government Cobra emergency committee, chaired by the Prime Minister, considered their findings.
-The BBC reported that the British government thinks the incident was probably caused by terrorism based on intercepted transmissions between militants based in Sinai.
-These transmissions suggest that a bomb was put in the hold prior to takeoff.
-Although the British have not ruled out a technical fault, the BBC reports that is "increasingly unlikely".
+The BBC reported that the British government thought that the incident was probably caused by terrorism based on intercepted transmissions between militants based in Sinai.
+These transmissions suggested that a bomb was put in the hold prior to takeoff.
+Although the British did not rule out a technical fault, the BBC reported that was "increasingly unlikely".

+The United Kingdom stopped flights from and to Sharm El Sheikh in Egypt, causing a number of British tourists to be stranded.
 Paul Adams, BBC world affairs correspondent, said that Prime Minister David Cameron's spokesperson left little doubt that the British government believed the aircraft was brought down by a bomb.
 Adams said that suspending flights both to and from a foreign country and insisting on your own technical experts assessing security demonstrated a lack of confidence in that country's own security measures.
 Security experts and investigators have said the aircraft is unlikely to have been struck from the outside and Sinai militants are not believed to have any missiles capable of striking an airliner at 30,000 ft.

-At the same time, flights began to be stopped from and to Sharm El Sheikh in Egypt, causing around 20,000 British tourists to be stranded.

-European investigators had found that the cockpit voice recorder data is consistent with an explosion and the flight data recorder cuts off abruptly.
+The cockpit voice recorder was sent to France, where its contents were downloaded by the BEA.
+The recording was heard to cut off abruptly, consistent with an explosion on board.
 On 8 November, Reuters quoted an unnamed Egyptian investigation team member, speaking anonymously because of the sensitivity of the investigation, who said he was "90% sure" the airliner was brought down by a bomb, based on an initial analysis of the last second of the cockpit voice recording.
 Lead investigator Ayman al-Muqaddam said that other causes, such as lithium batteries overheating, a fuel explosion, or metal fatigue in the structure, still needed to be definitively ruled out.